mikaelvesavuori/minibook-domain-driven-microservices-aws-in-practice/tactical-ddd/entities.md

 <figure><img src="../.gitbook/assets/CA + DDD selected 4.png" alt=""><figcaption><p>Entities reside in the Domain layer.</p></figcaption></figure>

 Entities and Aggregates are perhaps the most "prominent" of the tactical patterns.
-It's important to understand that the notion of Entities in database-adjacent contexts and in implementation-oriented tools like Entity Framework _are not the same thing_.
+It's important to understand that the notion of Entities in database-adjacent contexts and in implementation-oriented tools like Entity Framework _is not the same thing_.

 {% hint style="info" %}
 **Beware of snake oil salesmen**